Gallbladder removal

 About gallbladder removal

 The operation to remove a gallbladder is called a cholecystectomy (pronounced co-le-sis-tec-tomy).
-If it’s taken out using keyhole surgery, the operation is called a laparoscopic (pronounced la-paro-sco-pic) cholecystectomy.
-If you have surgery where a bigger cut is made and your tummy (abdomen) is opened, it’s called an open cholecystectomy.
+The formal name for this keyhole surgery is laparoscopic (pronounced la-paro-sco-pic) cholecystectomy.
+If your surgeon needs to make a bigger cut, when your tummy (abdomen) is opened, it’s called an open cholecystectomy.

 Preparing for gallbladder removal

-Your surgeon will discuss with you what will happen before, during and after your surgery.
+Your surgeon will discuss with you what will happen before, during, and after your gallbladder surgery.
 If you’re unsure about anything, don’t be afraid to ask.
 No question is too small.
-It’s important that you feel fully informed and happy to give your consent for the operation to go ahead.
-Your nurse or surgeon will ask you to sign a consent form.
+It’s important that you feel fully informed and happy to give your consent for the gallbladder removal to go ahead.
+Your surgeon will ask you to sign a consent form.

-Your surgeon will explain how you can prepare for your operation.
+Your surgeon will explain the steps you can take to prepare for your operation, and to help your recovery after the surgery.

 • If you smoke, try your best to stop.
 Smoking increases your chances of getting an infection after surgery, which can slow down your recovery.

-• If you need to, your surgeon may advise you to lose any excess weight before your operation, and to eat a low-fat diet to help prevent pain from gallstones.
+• Your surgeon may advise you to eat a low-fat diet to help reduce pain from your gallstones.

 • You may need to wear compression stockings to help prevent blood clots forming in the veins in your legs, which can lead to deep vein thrombosis.
-You may also need to have an injection of an anti-clotting medicine as well as or instead of wearing compression stockings if you’re staying in hospital overnight.
+If staying in hospital overnight, some people may need to have an injection of an anti-clotting medicine as well as, or instead of, wearing compression stockings.

-• You’ll have gallbladder surgery under general anaesthesia.
-This means you’ll be asleep during the operation.
-Anaesthetics can make you sick, so it’s important that you don’t eat or drink anything for six hours before your operation.
-You can usually drink water up to two hours before but check with your anaesthetist or surgeon and always follow their advice.
+• You’ll have gallbladder removal surgery under general anaesthesia.
+It’s important that you don’t eat or drink anything for six hours before your operation.
+You can usually drink water until two hours before.
+Check with your anaesthetist or surgeon, and always follow their advice on eating and drinking before your surgery.

-If you have keyhole surgery to remove your gallbladder, you can usually go home the same day as your operation.
-But some people may need to stay in hospital overnight.
-If you have open surgery, you’ll need to stay in hospital for longer.
+If keyhole surgery is used throughout your gallbladder removal, you can usually go home the same day as your operation.
+But some people need to stay in hospital overnight or longer – if they had to have open surgery, for example.

 Gallbladder removal procedure

-It usually takes about an hour to have gallbladder surgery, but this can vary.
-But sometimes it can take up to two to three hours.
+It usually takes around an hour to have gallbladder removal surgery, but this can vary.
 Ask your surgeon how long it will take to do your operation.
-You’ll have gallbladder surgery under general anaesthesia.
+You’ll have your gallbladder removal under general anaesthesia .
 This means you’ll be asleep during the operation.

 When your surgeon has removed your gallbladder, they’ll allow the carbon dioxide gas to escape, and will remove the laparoscope and other instruments.
-They’ll close the wounds and may cover them with a dressing.
+Finally, they’ll close the wounds.

 Open surgery

-If you have open surgery, your surgeon will make one larger cut in your tummy to remove your gallbladder.
-Occasionally, your surgeon may need to switch from a keyhole procedure to open surgery during the operation.
-Your surgeon will explain this to you before your procedure, when they ask you to give your consent.
+Occasionally, your surgeon may need to switch from a keyhole procedure to open gallbladder surgery during your cholecystectomy.
+They’ll need to make a large cut across the right side of your tummy for this.
+Your surgeon will explain the possibility of changing to open surgery before your procedure, when they ask you to give your consent.

 Aftercare for gallbladder removal